-Next we consider the SUBSET-SUM problem concerning integer arithmetic.
-In this problem we have a collection of numbers x_1, \ldots, x_k and a target number t.
+Next, we consider the SUBSET-SUM problem concerning integer arithmetic.
+We are given a collection of numbers $x_1, \ldots, x_k$ and a target number t.
 We want to determine whether the collection contains a subcollection that adds up to t.
-Thus